Samic8/Samic8.github.io/_posts/2017-03-15-angular-icon-system.markdown

 <sub>Note: That the icons we are using in these examples are fill only icons.
 This sort of color inheritance will prove difficult if we needed to use icons with multiple colors, this is a limitation.<sub>

 ### Icon sizing
-In our icon system we are using icons that have equal width and height.
-So that we can simultaneously change the width and height with a single value we can set our icons width and height properties to `1em`.
-The icons will now equal the current font-size, meaning if we set a font-size of 20px on the parent element the svg will inherit the current font size as both its width and height.
+In this icon system we are using icons that have equal width and height.
+Therefore being able to simultaneously change the width and height with a single value, we can set our icons width and height properties to `1em`.
+The icons will now equal the current font-size, meaning if we set a font-size of 20px on the parent element or directly the svg will use the current font size as both its width and height.

 {% highlight css %}
 .icon {